tbfld/counter.ink/content/micro.md

 ***2025-03-03:*** not enough people understand that [*Musk’s goal is to exterminate multitudes*](https://medium.com/age-of-awareness/a-unifying-theory-of-elon-musk-66b841ee0f71) — and Trump is cool with that because that’d make him a Great Man

-***2025-03-03:*** Association of Collegiate Schools of Architecture’s *Journal of Architectural Education* [pulls its call for an issue about Palestine](https://www.archpaper.com/2025/02/acsa-cancels-fall-2025-journal-of-architectural-education-issue-on-palestine-and-fires-its-interim-executive-editor/)
+***2025-03-03:*** Association of Collegiate Schools of Architecture’s *Journal of Architectural Education* [pulls its call for an issue about Palestine](https://www.archpaper.com/2025/02/acsa-cancels-fall-2025-journal-of-architectural-education-issue-on-palestine-and-fires-its-interim-executive-editor/) (2025-03-10: [the board resigned en bloc](https://www.instagram.com/p/DHCwxrPJ86N/?img_index=1) — *good for them!*)

 ***2025-03-03:*** Gregg Gonsalves gets warmer than most — [the Trump admin wants to destroy universties](https://www.thenation.com/article/society/trump-universities-research-cuts-reaction/) — but his analysis still focuses on science, which is a mistake.
 ***